mn-ahmed/forge.api.postman/README.md

 If the button isn’t there, you can use the ‘cmd-shift-B’ shortcut on OSX, and the ‘ctrl-shift-B’ shortcut on Windows.

-Then, click on the Postman icon to launch the app.
+Then, click on the Postman icon to launch the app.<br />
 ![](images/postman-logo.png)

 Postman will then open in a new window, ready to set up an environment.